toniovi/fundamentals-of-dbt/README.md

 This project runs completely local, or inside of a devcontainer.

 ## Quickstart
-1. Install uv
+1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/) (already installed if you're using _Github Codespaces_ or _VS Code Devcontainers_)
-2. Go to the `extract-and-load-with-python` folder and run `uv run python el.py -el`
+2. Go to the `extract-and-load-with-python` folder and run `uv run python el.py -e`
+3. Go to the `extract-and-load-with-python` folder and run `uv run python el.py -l`
-3. Go to the `transform-with-dbt` folder and run  `uv run dbt deps`
+4. Go to the `transform-with-dbt` folder and run  `uv run dbt deps`
-4. Go to the `transform-with-dbt` folder and run  `uv run dbt build`
+5. Go to the `transform-with-dbt` folder and run  `uv run dbt build`

 ## Setup